ACEs Aware Grants

 - Network of Care Implementation

-We are pleased to announce a third round of grant funding for Partnership, Service, and Workforce Development, called PRACTICE: Preventing and Responding to ACE-Associated Health Conditions and Toxic Stress in Clinics through Community Engagement.
+- PRACTICE – Preventing and Responding to ACE-Associated Health Conditions and Toxic Stress in Clinics through Community Engagement